schmitty890/GiphyStuff/README.md

 Local storage is used to populate the slick.js carousel if the user clicks on the heart and likes the gif.

+Query parameters are used for the search and offset to show more gifs.

 Documentation on slick.js is found here - http://kenwheeler.github.io/slick/